Bangkit-Capstone-Project/Cloud_computing/Readme.md

 # Testing

-This Web service uses Katalon Studio and Postman to test.
+This Web service uses Postman to test.

-- You can download the Postman documentation [here](https://www.getpostman.com/docs/).
+- You can download the Postman documentation [here](https://documenter.getpostman.com/view/12239151/Uz5DrdGT).

 If you want to contribute to this project, please contact me.